A woman in danger

 If you’ve never heard of Augusta, you’re not alone.
 History has forgotten her.

 But I haven’t.

-Augusta’s husband was loud, self-centered, and went on to become the smartest king in Europe, according to Napoleon.
+Augusta’s husband was loud, arrogant, and self-centered.
+He also went on to become the smartest king in Europe, according to Napoleon.
 When Friedrich died, almost no one remembered the first wife he’d loathed.
 That only made me determined to learn more.
 Augusta didn’t fit in and I don’t either.

 Tidbits of Augusta’s story have appeared in other books, but no one has ever put the panorama of her life together: her crap family life, her nutty sister, her asshole husband, and the woman who envisioned herself as Augusta’s savior - Catherine the Great.
 Augusta’s story has so many modern themes, from slut shaming to domestic abuse.
 It needs to be told by a woman.
 Augusta deserves that much.

 We think of history as isolated, something set apart from our daily lives.